Javad Khan: Death

 On December 13, Tsitsianov crossed the Koshkar river to start the siege preparations.
-Nasib beg, former sultan of Shamshadil with 200 men and 300 Armenian soldiers immediately deserted and surrendered to Russians.
+Nasib beg, former sultan of Shamshadil with 200 men and 300 Armenian soldiers immediately deserted and surrendered to the Russians.
 Heavy artillery bombardment began on December 15 and again requested Javad's surrender.
-Javad trying to buy time and hope for arrival of Qajar army received and sent back some letters.
-Tsitsianov's terms for Javad was to be acceptance of Russian citizenship with 20000 rubles of annual tribute, waivering all claims over Shamshadil and send his son Hossein Qoli as hostage to Tiflis.
-Khan didn't accept the terms and on January 14, 1804, Tsitsianov gave the order to attack the fortress.
+Javad, trying to buy time and hoping for arrival of the Qajar army, received and sent back some letters.
+Tsitsianov's terms for Javad were to accept Russian citizenship with 20000 rubles of annual tribute, wavering all claims over Shamshadil and send his son Hossein Qoli as hostage to Tiflis.
+Javad did not accept the terms and on January 14, 1804, Tsitsianov gave the order to attack the fortress.
 During the fierce fighting that lasted three hours, Armenians residing in the city opened the gates of the castle and, as a result, the Russians headed by major Lisanevich were able to capture the fortress gates.
-Javad khan was killed by Lisanevich; his son Hossein Qoli died few hours later fighting.
-Javad Khan's two nephews and some other family members were killed during the attack.
-Some members of his family were able to escape to Tabriz, while others remained in Ganja fled to Samukh, whose ruler Shirin beg submitted to Tsitsianov.
-He was buried in a tomb located near Juma Mosque.
+Javad Khan was killed by Lisanevich; his son Hossein Qoli died a few hours later fighting.
+Javad Khan's two nephews and some other family members were killed during the attack and the city of Ganja was sacked and destroyed by the Russian forces.
+Some members of his family were able to escape to Tabriz, while others remaining in Ganja fled to Samukh, whose ruler Shirin beg submitted to Tsitsianov.
+Javad Khan was buried in a tomb located near Juma Mosque.
+According to Maziar Behrooz, Tsitsianov's conquest of Ganja, which reduced the city to rubble and resulted in the murder of its governor, Javad Khan, his son, and many of the city's defenders and civilian population, was no less brutal and murderous than Qajar ruler Agha Mohammad Khan Qajar's sack of Tiflis in 1795.
+Between 1,500 and 3,000 inhabitants were killed, including 500 local warriors who had sheltered in a mosque.
+The conquest of Ganja triggered the Russo-Persian War of 1804–1813.